marc0der/bdd-birdseye-view-talk/markdown/22-gc_gherkin.md

 ####Grails Cucumber Example
 ##Gherkin Feature

-	Feature: Manage Candidates
+	Feature: Invader Quotes

-	  Scenario: List Candidates
-        Given the candidate "Grails" exists with default version "2.2.2" And the candidate "Groovy" exists with default version "2.1.4" When I visit the Candidate page
-        Then I see "Grails" listed
-        And I see "Groovy" listed
+	  Scenario: Invader GIR quotes by Name
+		Given an Invader named "GIR"
+		And the Invader "GIR" says "Can I be a mongoose dog?"
+		When a Quote is requested for "GIR"
+		Then we are taken to the Quote Page
+		And we see "Can I be a mongoose dog?"

-<p class="fragment roll-in">`test/cucumber/manage_candidates.feature`</p>
+<p class="fragment roll-in">`test/cucumber/quote.feature`</p>